avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

       def test(self):
           process.run("%s 1" % self.sleep)

-If your test setup is some kind of action that will last accross processes, like the installation of a software package given in the previous example, you're pretty much covered here.
+If your test setup is some kind of action that will last across processes, like the installation of a software package given in the previous example, you're pretty much covered here.